Rise Internet Review

 To connect to the network, you must be located in an area with towers nearby and have a fixed-wireless antenna installed on your roof.
 The antenna is connected to wires that run into your home and connect to a modem and router.

-Radio waves can’t transmit or receive data as fast as fiber or cable networks, but they’re a lot faster than satellite internet signals, which have to travel to space and back to earth.
+Radio waves can’t transmit or receive data as fast as fiber or cable networks, but they’re a lot faster than satellite internet signals, which have to travel to space and back to Earth.
 And radio towers are much easier (and cheaper) to set up than installing thousands of miles of cable and fiber networks, or launching satellite systems into space.
 So, some people who live away from the city and can’t get cable, fiber, or DSL internet access can still get fixed-wireless internet.

 Fixed wireless vs. other internet types